Azure/azure-powershell/src/Resources/Resources/help/Get-AzResource.md

 ```

 ### -ResourceGroupName
-The resource group the resource(s) that is retrieved belongs in.
+The resource group the resource(s) that is retireved belongs in.
 This parameter supports wildcards at the beginning and/or end of the string.

 ```yaml
 Type: System.String